We're searching for new carbon removal projects that meet our target criteria to apply for our next round of purchases.

-In addition to reducing our own emissions, and helping projects transition from R&D to commercial deployment by purchasing at any price per ton, Stripe will expand its commitment to advance negative emissions technologies by:
+In addition to reducing our own emissions, and helping projects transition from R&D to commercial deployment by purchasing at any price per ton, Stripe will expand its commitment to advance carbon removal technologies by:

 - Funding early-stage research to increase the number of projects with a credible path to achieving ambitious impact.

 - Raising money to create a large-scale market for carbon removal.
 We’ve been encouraged by how many businesses, including many Stripe users, have offered to purchase alongside us.
-We’d like to make it easier for companies to contribute to the most promising and impactful negative emissions technologies and measure their impact.
+We’d like to make it easier for companies to contribute to the most promising and impactful carbon removal technologies and measure their impact.

-We’ve developed a set of project criteria that characterize the kinds of solutions needed to help round out the existing gaps in the negative emissions portfolio.
+We’ve developed a set of project criteria that characterize the kinds of solutions needed to help round out the existing gaps in the carbon removal portfolio.
 Stripe is excited to support projects that have the potential to achieve these criteria by 2040, even if they don’t yet achieve them today.

 We hope that this approach will accelerate technological developments to remove and store carbon at the required scale, cost, and quality level.

 Our goal is not only to remove carbon from the atmosphere, but to become an early member of an ecosystem of funders and founders who will invent ways to solve the world’s largest collective problem.
 We continue to search for great projects, purchasers, and experts.
 Please reach out to us to work together on this effort or to give us any feedback.
 We can be reached at firstname.lastname@example.org.
 (And if you’re an engineer or designer who cares about climate impact, consider joining our team).

 Let us know how Stripe can support your negative emissions project.

 Stay informed about future opportunities to fund negative emissions.